balmli/no.almli.thermostat/README.md

 - Target temperature offset (°C): offset when the target temperature is updated from a master VThermo - thermostat.
 - Minimum target temperature (°C): minimum value for the target temperature, when updated from a master VThermo - thermostat.
 - Maximum target temperature (°C): maximum value for the target temperature, when updated from a master VThermo - thermostat.
+- Target temperature step (°C): select between step of 0.25 °C and 0.50 °C for the target temperature.

 #### Target temperature in the same zone
 - From other thermostat: check this to update target temperature on this VThermo from another thermostat in the same zone.